 Growing up as a half Japanese & half Caucasian ethnically ambiguous person, I’ve never felt like I belonged to a culture.
 This experience of marginalization has led me to take a special interest in themes of identity and social inclusion, as well as social anthropology.
-Other themes that come up in my art are vulnerability, transcendence, and mysticism.
+Other motifs that come up in my art are vulnerability, transcendence, and mysticism.
 Making art is a way for me to examine my subconscious and explore my unique identity.
-Printmaking is my preferred medium, but I enjoy working in other mediums like painting and ceramics.
-Recently, I began making wearable art such as pins and hand-printed apparel.
+My preferred medium is printmaking and it has been my focus since 2013.
+I also enjoy working in other mediums like painting and ceramics.
+Lately I have been getting into making wearable art such as pins and hand-printed apparel as well.
 The main places that I exhibit my products are at craft sales.
 I make almost all of my prints at Max's Garage Press alongside incredibly talented artists that I am proud to call my print community.
 I graduated from University of California Berkeley with a BFA in Fine Art and currently reside in Berkeley, CA.

 I am available for commercial illustration & design inquiries, gallery exhibitions, and art commissions.

 Contact: firstname.lastname@example.org Follow me on Instagram @tameekaleek